2011 British Grand Prix: Race

 The second round of pit stops saw Vettel and Alonso enter at the same time, but an uncharacteristic mistake from the Red Bull mechanics meant Vettel was delayed and allowing Alonso to take the lead of the race.
 Vettel emerged in third behind Lewis Hamilton, and struggled to pass the McLaren driver as Alonso increased his lead.
 Red Bull would eventually pit Vettel for a third time to allow him to run in clear air.
 Meanwhile, Button pitted for new tyres but retired from the race after the front right wheelnut was not attached, leaving the wheel visibly loose on the exit from the pits and continuing Button's run of poor results in his home race.

 With less than ten laps to go, Hamilton was told to start conserving fuel to finish the race.
 This slowed him to the point where Vettel and Webber were able to pass him and put him in danger of being passed by Felipe Massa.
 As the race entered the final two laps, Webber was close enough to Vettel to attempt a pass while Massa was visibly faster than Hamilton.
 Webber was given an order by the team not to pass Vettel, but ignored it.
 He was ultimately unsuccessful, and finished in third place.
 Behind them, Massa caught Hamilton on the final lap and attempted a pass into Vale corner.
 Hamilton, holding a defensive line into the corner, was unable to slow the car down in time and the two made contact.
 This forced Massa off the racing line through Club corner and across the line; Hamilton prevailed by two hundredths of a second, while Massa ran wide and crossed the finish line on the tarmac run-off on the outside of the corner.
 The stewards investigated, but no action was taken.

-Alonso won the race – Ferrari's first of the 2011 season – sixteen seconds ahead of Vettel and Webber with Hamilton fourth and Massa fifth.
+Alonso won the race – Ferrari's only win of the 2011 season – sixteen seconds ahead of Vettel and Webber with Hamilton fourth and Massa fifth.
 Nico Rosberg finished sixth, five seconds ahead of Sergio Pérez in a career-best finish.
 Nick Heidfeld salvaged four points for Renault in eighth place and Schumacher recovered from his penalty to place ninth.
 Vitaly Petrov's failure to score meant that Mercedes took fourth place in the World Constructors' Championship.
 Jaime Alguersuari took the final point-scoring position in tenth, his third successive finish in the points.
 Daniel Ricciardo was the nineteenth and final classified finisher on his race debut.